pmellis/Legal_Analytics/Final_Project/Coding_Advocacy.md

 > Matt Keough: Ugly girl friend means no confidence.

 Maybe there is something to it.
 But probably not.
 In fact, [studies](http://www.washingtonpost.com/blogs/wonkblog/wp/2012/06/25/experts-arent-very-good-at-predicting-supreme-court-cases/) have found that “expert” commentators on the Supreme Court barely do better than a coin flip and are consistently beaten by [statistical methods](http://www.volokh.com/posts/chain_1115878999.shtml).
 A result of irrational confidence in their ability to read the sibylline leaves.
+This is not to say that expert opinions are entirely worthless and "anecdata" is a valuable commodity in the space of legal prediction.
+I fear, however, that continually failing predictions that rely heavily on expert opinion may make the Supreme Court, and consequentially our entire Justice system, seem unpredictable, or even worse, irrational.
+Perhaps then, there is a better way.

 ####A New Approach

-Thus, the battle between “expert” opinion and statistical techniques seems settled, through the power of statistical techniques is still in question . . .
-[FILL SECTION]

 ####A Sample of Oral Arguments